lmoffereins/bp-xprofile-relationship-field/readme.txt

 Activate BP XProfile Relationship Field in the "Plugins" admin panel using the "Activate" link.
 If you're using WordPress Multisite, you can choose to activate BP XProfile Relationship Field network wide for full integration with all of your sites.

 == Changelog ==

+= 1.1.2 =
+* Changed post object options to result from WP_Query which does not suppress filters
+* Changed field edit input option filter naming to align with BP's equivalents

 = 1.1.1 =
 * Improve field display value rendering by using the field type's `display_field()` method